Govt begins inspection drive to curb hoarding of edible oils, oilseeds: Food secy | Headlines

 Large states like Uttar Pradesh, Madhya Pradesh and Maharashtra are being covered now, he said, adding that the drive will be intensified in the coming days.

-About other measures, the secretary said the government has already cut import duty on edible oils, extended stock holding limits and ensured early clearance of vessels at ports, besides facilitating imports through private traders.
+About other measures, the secretary said the government has already cut import duty on edible oils, extended stock holding limits till end of this year and ensured early clearance of vessels at ports, besides facilitating imports through private traders.

+In order to enforce the stock limit orders, eight central teams have been deputed to ensure strict compliance. ''The surprise inspections are presently underway in selected districts of eight states for checking the stocks of edible oils and oilseeds at ground level i.e, with the retailers, wholesalers, big chain retailers and processors,'' an official statement said.

+These states are Maharashtra, Uttar Pradesh, Madhya Pradesh, Rajasthan, Telangana, Gujarat, West Bengal and Delhi.
+Strict action as per the provisions of the Essential Commodities Act will be initiated against the violators, the statement added.

-That apart, the Centre is holding regular meetings with states to ensure maximum retail price (MRP) fixed by wholesalers are being adhered to by the retailers, he said.
+That apart, Pandey said, the Centre is holding regular meetings with states to ensure the maximum retail price fixed by wholesalers is adhered to by the retailers.

 In the case of sunflower oil, the secretary said Russia and Ukraine are the two major suppliers, and private traders are making efforts to source from other countries, but it would be of a small quantity.